July rains give Lake Buchanan a hearty boost

-emergency drought relief from the state to cut off Highland Lakes water to most interruptible water customers in 2012, 2013, 2014 and 2015.
+In order to preserve the water supply during the drought, LCRA requested emergency drought relief from the state to cut off Highland Lakes water to most interruptible water customers in 2012, 2013, 2014 and 2015.

-Lane City Reservoir is the first project that will allow LCRA to capture and store significant amounts of water downstream of the Highland Lakes.
+LCRA also is increasing the water supply for the region by building the first significant new water supply reservoir in the lower Colorado River basin in decades.
+The Lane City Reservoir is the first project that will allow LCRA to capture and store significant amounts of water downstream of the Highland Lakes near the Texas Gulf Coast.
 The reservoir could add up to 90,000 acre-feet per year to LCRA's water inventory and is expected to be completed in 2018.
 The new reservoir will help reduce the amount of water that otherwise would be required to be released from the Highland Lakes.